unicoderns/orm/docs/02-settings.md

 .. note::

-   Disallowed by default in dev mode.
+   Disallowed by default in production mode.